TradeTrust/documentation/docs/topics/appendix/stability-gasfee-workaround.md

 sidebar_label: Workaround to ZeroGasTransactions RPCs on GTN ( Stability ) Networks
 ---

-When you use methods from `tradetrust-core` that require gas fee such as deploying doucment-store or minting token, you will encunter this error `ZeroGasTransactions RPCs do not support transactions where maxFeePerGas/gasPrice is greater than 0`.
-This error occurs because stability networks ( both mainnet and testnet ) don't require any gas fee and we need to mention that the gasPrice is 0 when using ethers.js v5.
+When you use methods from `tradetrust-core` that require gas fee such as deploying doucment-store or minting token, you will encounter this error `ZeroGasTransactions RPCs do not support transactions where maxFeePerGas/gasPrice is greater than 0`.
+This error occurs because stability networks ( both mainnet and testnet ) don't require any gas fee and we need to mention that the gasPrice is 0.

 ### Example on how we set the gas price to zero when we deploy the document store